 - Love Martyr: Philip is a famous example.

 - Starving Artist: Most all of the characters at some point, in various degrees; Fanny Price is the worst case, and starves enough to commit suicide

 - Unrequited Love: Most couples in the book have this in some sense.

 - Victorian Novel Disease: Several cases.

 Tropes related to the 1934 film:

 - Incurable Cough of Death: When Mildred shows up at Phillip's again with a hacking cough, it's game over.

-- Kubrick Stare: Mildred flashes one while at dinner with Phillip.
+- Kubrick Stare: Mildred gives a bloodcurdling one while at dinner with Phillip.
+See the page illustration.

 - Lighter and Softer: Mildred is not quite so obviously a prostitute, although it's still pretty obvious.
 Her disease gets changed from syphillis to tuberculosis.

 - Love Martyr: Phillip takes a while to get over Mildred.
 He takes her back when she turns up pregnant after her relationship with Miller went sour.
 He takes her in yet again after Griffiths dumps her, although this time he just lets her live in his spare room.